9 Ways to Create a School Morning Routine for Kids (Printables)

 4. Help them Start the Morning Right

-Usually, how they start off their morning will typically dictate how their day will progress as well.
+Usually, how they start their morning will dictate how their day will progress.

-So, implement things in your school morning routine that help your kids start a stress-free, calm, and positive day alongside you by:
+So, implement things in your school morning routine that help your kids start a stress-free, calm, and joyous day alongside you by:

 - Waking them up with a kiss, a snuggle, and a gentle voice.